bengler/grove/README.md

 * **Tags** — a list of simple string tags.
 * **Timestamps** — timestamps for retrieving documents on a timeline.
 * **Document** — the document proper.
+* **Sensitive data** — data only available to the identity that has edit access, or to "god" identities.

 ### Document class